“Management is doing things right; leadership is doing the right things,” according to Peter Drucker.

-I will give you an example of a short term spend: The company is missing its numbers, so they increase pressure on the sales force; the sales force doesn’t have enough leads, so they hit the phones and begin cold calling, annoying people, interrupting their live with selfish asks.
+I will give you an example of a short term spend: The company is missing its numbers, so they increase pressure on the sales force; the sales force doesn’t have enough leads, so they hit the phones and begin cold calling, annoying people, interrupting their lives with selfish asks.
 You might get some business from this, but what you are losing at the brand level is priceless.
 This particular example can be multiplied across multiple channels and in multiple scenarios.
 What the marketer must do is focus on building proper relationships with all short-term activities so that the long term yield can be harvested.

 Kachuriak: I think to balance both short-term needs and long-term goals, the Pareto Principle can be applied to the budget allocation process.
 This means I should be investing 80% of my resources in acquiring today’s customers while I invest 20% identifying, researching and developing my customers of tomorrow.